 Broadbottom Pre-School is a safe and caring setting committed to offering a child centred approach and recognising all children are unique.
 We actively encourage parents and carers to play an integral part of their child’s learning and ensure a joined up approach across home and Pre-school learning.

 - Offer a friendly and caring environment where children can learn to interact with other children and new adults.

-- Encourage children to experience a wide range of social activities such as sand play, play-dough, painting, stories, gluing, singing, etc.
+- Encourage children to experience a wide range of social activities such as sand and water play, play-dough, painting, stories, gluing, singing, etc.

 - Prepare children for school by promoting their independence and self- confidence.